A “must have” for every fridge! A homemade sweet and sour canned zucchini relish that goes with eggs, cheeses, burgers and much more.

 - 1 tbsp saline herbs (salicorn) ( or celery seeds)

 - 1 tbsp cornstarch

 - black pepper

-- Cut the onion and zucchini into small dices, add to a strainer inserted over a bowl with the big grains of salt
+- Cut the onion and zucchini into small diced cubes, and add to a strainer inserted over a bowl with the big grains of salt.

-- Add weight on the veggies and let in the fridge for a minimum of 2 hours up to a night
+- Add weight to the veggies and leave in the fridge for at least 2 hours up to a night.

-- 5 minutes before the end of cooking, add the cornstarch mix
+- Five minutes before the end of cooking, add the cornstarch mix.